» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Bronchodilators and Corticosteroids In Therapy

-The use of bronchodilators given orally, such as Aminophylline/Theophylline, or Albuterol, may be added to help relax the smooth muscle and dilate the bronchi in the lungs to aid breathing.
+The use of bronchodilators such as Aminophylline/Theophylline (given orally), or Albuterol (nebulized in normal or a 7% hypertonic saline which helps to break down mucus), may be added to help relax the smooth muscle and dilate the bronchi in the lungs to aid breathing.

-Nebulized treatments with these medications as well as certain antibiotics (e.g., fluoroquinolones: enrofloxacin (Baytril), aminoglycosides: amikacin or gentamicin (gentocin), or a macrolide: tylosin, may be prescribed for rats that have difficulty taking the medications orally.
-Medications for nebulization need to be diluted in normal saline.
+Nebulized treatments involving antibiotics (e.g., fluoroquinolones: enrofloxacin (Baytril), aminoglycosides: amikacin or gentamicin (Gentocin), or a macrolide: tylosin), may be prescribed for rats that have difficulty taking the medications orally.
+Medications for nebulization need to be diluted in normal saline unless otherwise directed by the veterinarian.

 Ratio for dilution of medication per normal saline recommended as follows: